 VM config step #10 Running the Ubuntu installer

-When you are ready to start the OS installation, just click the play button and your OS installation menu will come, just like you are installing an OS on a physical computer.
+When you are ready to start the OS installation, click the play button, and your OS installation menu will appear, just like installing an OS on a physical computer.

 FAQ: Can I change the VM hardware setting after the OS installation